 Prof. Rhadamés Carmona, PhD

-The goal of this course is to provide students with the theoretical and applied foundations for the design and analysis of efficient algorithms for problems involving geometric input and output.
-The course focuses on real-time problems in 2D- and 3D-graphics and visualization applications.
+The goal of this course is to provide students with the theoretical, practical and technical foundations for the selection, design and implementation of real-time 3D rendering algorithms and systems.
+Course topics include:

 Prof. Dr. Rhadamés Carmona

 Fridays, 11:00 AM - 12:30 PM, via Interactive Videos in the Moodle Classroom

 Start of lab classes: May 11, 2020 (Group 1)

 M.Sc.
 Computer Science for Digital Media (Graphical and Interactive Systems, Electives)

 M.Sc.
 Computer Science and Media (Interactive Information Systems, Electives)